fenago/spring-boot-docker/lab_1.md

 ```

 Run maven command - **clean install**, and a jar file gets created in
-the target folder.
+the target folder (this will be done in Dockerfile).
 Next we will start docker and deploy this jar using
 docker.

 **Dockerfile** Docker file is a list of commands that we want